derekhollowood/Discrete_Markov_Chains/README.md

 In [2]: P = {}

+-- P will represent the transition matrix

 In [3]: P['A'] = dmc.dsp.dsp({'B' : 2/3, 'C' : 1/3})

 In [4]: P['B'] = dmc.dsp.dsp({'C' : 2/3, 'A' : 1/3})

 In [5]: P['C'] = dmc.dsp.dsp({'A' : 2/3, 'B' : 1/3})

+-- "dsp" is for "discrete probability space".
+-- These lines create the transition probabilities.
+-- For instance from state A there is a 2/3 probability of moving to B and a 1/3 probability of moving to C.

 In [6]: MC = dmc.dmc(P)

+-- Create a Markov chain from P.

 In [7]: walk = dmc.mcwalk(MC, 'A')

+-- Initial state is A.

 In [8]: walk.walk(19)

+-- Go 19 steps.

 In [9]: walk
 Out[9]: